 Mountain to Climb

 In improving the infrastructure of the country’s education system teachers and students hold the most important responsibility.
 The curriculum of the nation needs to be revised if it wants to fit in gloves with the world.
-Instead of dogmatic and stale, the Indian education system needs to devise into something more dynamic.
+Instead of being dogmatic and stale, the Indian education system needs to devise something more dynamic.
 For infusing the dynamism curriculum needs to be progressive.
 Passionate teaching staff, adequate funding for research work.
 Pedagogy that keeps students and teachers engrossed and engaged.

 India needs to understand that education is mutable, it needs to cope up with the ever-changing demand of time.
 A few Expeditious strides will enable 37.4 million students to show their fullest potential.
 It is, therefore, time for prioritizing education in the scheme of development strategy and the allocation of budgetary resources.

 For more Check